Psychology 001 - General Psychology » Spring 2021 » Module 5A_5B Exam

 B. A group of personality theorists who accepted many of the basic principles of Freudian psychoanalytic theory but went on to develop their own personality theories.

-C. A group of psychologists who tried to reconcile Freud's ideas with contemporary neuroscience
+C. A group of political activists who objected to Freud's ideas on moral and religious grounds.

 Question #33